Datou0718/Datou0718.github.io/_pages/about.md

 Research Interests
 ======
-As AI and ML have advanced formidably in recent years, numerous researchers have dived into these fields.
-However, much of the progress remains theoretical, and significant challenges still hinder real-world implementation.
+Although AI and ML have advanced formidably in recent years, much of the progress remains either theoretical or resource-intensive, and significant challenges still hinder real-world implementation.
 My research interests focus on bridging this gap through areas such as:
 - Compute-in-Memory
 - Hardware-Software Codesign
 - Emerging Non-Volatile Memory (i.e., PCM, ReRAM, FeFET)